deus369/zoxel/readme.md

     Overall, I am thoroughly impressed by this game and would highly recommend it to any fans of RPGs.
 It offers endless replayability, charming graphics, and a unique gameplay experience that I have never seen before.

+## Development Story

+Zoxel is a voxel-based RPG that has been in development for over a decade.
+The game was first made in Java in 2009, and has since been remade using different game engines such as Unity and Unreal.
+The most recent iteration of the game added Unity's Entity Component System (ECS), which improved its performance and scalability.

+Now, the game is being remade again, this time using a custom game engine that the developer has written themselves.
+This will allow the game to be tailored to the developer's specific needs and requirements, resulting in a more unique and innovative gameplay experience for players.

+Players can expect a vast, open-world environment to explore, as well as procedurally generated quests and enemies.
+The game's charming voxel-based graphics and character customization options will also add to the experience.

+Overall, Zoxel is a game that has been developed with passion and dedication over many years, and players can look forward to a unique and engaging gameplay experience.

 ## Le License

 Zoxel is under the GNU General Public License (GPL) [[The License](license)]